Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Have an accident travelling to or from work

-• Are injured while travelling for work purposes
+• Injured while travelling for work purposes

 • Harmed at a function, conference or work event